ForensicTools/FileFinder-CSEC475-2171-Alvarado-Daniels-Singh/README.md

 * Because most people delete files from the recycle bin and don't permanently delete them using Shift + delete, adding support for finding files that were first moved to the recycle bin and *then* deleted would be a huge plus.
-* Add options to search a different disk (other than the C: drive)
 * Improve speed by checking to see if the file is marked for deletion before checking the
 $FILE_NAME section.